Two ways to fix the Amazon “High Pricing Errors” that drive every FBA seller insane.

 Ostensibly, they are trying to protect the customer from price gouging or a “negative experience, and you from your “error” by taking down your listing so you can price it competitively.

 Honestly, its incredibly creepy and “Big Brother.”
-Why is
+Why is Amazon telling us how to price the products we sell?

 My theory on why “high pricing errors” exist